What goes into a Personal Injury Settlement Demand?

 Date of Loss: <the date of the accident>

-Liability: Because this follows the accident description, this should just be a very short statement of why their insured is at fault for the accident.
+Liability: Because this follows the accident description, this should be a very short statement of why the insured is at fault for the accident.
 For example, “It is clear from the above description of the accident that your insured is 100% at fault and that there was nothing I could do to avoid the accident.”

 Injuries Suffered and Medical Treatment Received: This section is also fairly self-explanatory.
 Be thorough as to what parts of your body were injured.
 Include everything injured, not just the worst injury.
-Use your medical records (which you should have gotten before you started writing) to help you give a summary of the treatment and tests you received, as well as their level of success (keep it to a summary — you’ll be sending the medical records with your demand).
+Use your medical records (which you should have gotten before you started writing) to help you summarize the treatment and tests you received, as well as their level of success (keep it to a summary — you’ll be sending the medical records with your demand).
 Identify any prescription medications you have taken due to the incident and if you will need to take them in the future.

 Finish this section by totaling your past and future economic damages (for easy reference).